 - Cost details

-9am - 12pm (morning session) and 12-3pm(afternoon session).
-We also have breakfast club from 8-9 am and after school club until 5pm.
+1 - 4pm(afternoon session) or a school day (9am-3pm).
+We also have breakfast club from 8-9 am and after school club until 6pm which can be used to wrap around the session times.
 In addition

 - 3-4 Year Old Funding?

 - 2 Year Old Funding?

 - Phone or email for latest vacancies.

 - Vacancy range